SCCHAW/JsProject/README.md

-# Project Name
+# To-Do List Project

-A brief description of what your project does and its purpose.
+This is only a self learning to-do list project.
+Project carried out with HTML5,CSS and Javascript.
+I implemented the CRUD logic

 ## TODO List

-- [x] Implement user authentication
+- [x] User can create task and add to the list
-- [x] Set up database schema
+- [x] Users can view the list
-- [ ] Integrate payment gateway
-- [ ] Write unit tests
-- [ ] Deploy to production environment
+- [x] Users can check the task or "marked" as done in the list
+- [x] Users can delete the task from the list

 ## Screenshot